 Ray's brother Terry is a former boxer who has developed Parkinson's disease from too many blows to the head.
 His condition has left him despondent and shy, and therefore extremely awkward around women.
 He owns a boxing gym in LA where Ray's father and brothers hang out.
 As much as Terry tries not to, he can't seem to avoid accepting help from Ray.

-In television, Marsan has appeared in more than 20 British series such as THORNE: SCAREDY CAT, CRIMINAL JUSTICE, THE 39 STEPS, and LITTLE DORRIT, among others.
+On television, Marsan has appeared in more than twenty British series such as SOUTHCLIFFE, THORNE: SCAREDYCAT, CRIMINAL JUSTICE, THE 39 STEPS, and LITTLE DORRIT, among others.
 Marsan’s U.K. stage credits include ANTARCTICA, A PLACE AT THE TABLE, the European tour of RICHARD III, CHIPS WITH EVERYTHING, THE HOMECOMING, SERVING IT UP, CINDERELLA, TAKING LIBERTIES, and OUT IN THE COLD.